twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/content-of-dhamma-talks-by-mogok-sayadaw%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  2020-03-11 add file pdf and pdf for print;  suspended  `html  <>` 12-02 add: Part 12-23 Transcending of Time
+  2020-05-31 rev. correct two urls of full text of Dhamma Talks by Mogok Sayadaw 2020-03-11 add file pdf and pdf for print;  suspended  `html  <>` 12-02 add: Part 12-23 Transcending of Time
   10-02 rev. proofread by bhante